zachsa/esm-x/README.md

 Include the `esm-x` library (328kB gzipped) as the first script in your HTML file, and include at least one `<script type="esm-x">...</script>`.
 Scripts of `type="esm-x"` will be transpiled and executed in the order they are included in the HTML page.

 Here is an example of a simple React application with the `react` and `react-dom` library imports defined via an importmap.
 Copy this file into `index.html`, and serve via a web server (i.e. `npx http-server -c-1`).
-There is an example of an `@mui/material` app in [the test directory of this repository](/test/).
+There is an example of an `@mui/material` app in [the dev directory of this repository](/dev/).

 `esm-x` works without an importmap, but ES Module Shims is required.